PentagonToy/CSC-HPC-Guide/ssh-connection/vscode-tunnel.md

 2. Allocating a Slurm interactive CPU or GPU node
 3. Starting the VS Code Tunnel on the allocated node
 4. Connecting from local VS Code
-5. Starting a manual Jupyter server for GPU notebook work
-6. Closing the tunnel and releasing the allocation
+5. Closing the tunnel and releasing the allocation

 This guide assumes that: